Jazz harmony: Harmonic Structure

 Though harmonic structure of jazz remains difficult to categorize due to its many variations and evolutions, it does contain certain patterns that appear frequently throughout its history.
 Some of these patterns involve functional harmony, with many similarities to traditional Western harmony.
 Others include what is referred to as nonfunctional "coloring harmony".

 As mentioned above, the authentic cadence (V-I) is essential to jazz harmony, with the V chords often being preceded with a predominant ii chord.
 Throughout the bebop and hard bop eras of jazz, this was the main harmonic paradigm, with additional chords acting as a prolongation for an ultimate global tonic.
 This type of harmonic structure echoes that of mid-century pop and show tunes, from which much of the jazz standard repertoire is drawn.
 The structure of a jazz tune will often use the ii-V-I and other prolongations/preparations to tonicize certain notes while still maintaining a tonality based in one key center.
 For example, the popular John Coltrane tune "Giant Steps" moves through many keys using ii-V-I's as setups to tonicize Eb, G, and B, while still maintaining a tonality in the key of Eb throughout the whole piece.
 "Have You Met Miss Jones", a Rodgers and Hammerstein show tune canonized in the Great American Songbook, features a bridge that tonicizes a series of notes separated by major thirds using ii-V-I's in a similar manner to Giant Steps.

 In addition to functional harmonic movement, jazz utilizes many patterns of nonfunctional harmony, characterized by coloring and voice leading techniques.
 Not all chords in this style adhere to standards functional interpretations, instead serving to "color" the harmony with timbre-like effects.
 This type of harmonic construction can be found in the music of Wayne Shorter, Charles Mingus, and Thelonious Monk.
 While these chords may not represent a standard functional relationship to a tonic, they still produce a sonic relationship that can be mixed with the hierarchical chord relationships of preparation and prolongation that make up functional jazz harmony.
 An example of this is the use of a traditional progression like Eb to Ab, but using a suspended fourth with a dominant instead of a third to increase prolongation (Eb7sus to Ab7sus).
-This is a characteristic of what is often referred to as modal jazz, associated with many musicians of the post-bob era including Miles Davis, Herbie Hancock, and McCoy Tyner.
+This is a characteristic of what is often referred to as modal jazz, associated with many musicians of the post-bop era including Miles Davis, Herbie Hancock, and McCoy Tyner.